o2346/auditor/tag-policies/tpnt/README.md

 ## Quick instruction for deployment

-assuming default region is us-east-1
+Assuming default region is us-east-1

 ### Transmitter

-obtain credentials of your Compliance account. obtain Slack webhook url of yours.
+Obtain credentials of your Compliance account
+Obtain Slack webhook url of yours

 ```bash
 cd transmitter